.avif)

 There is also the case where companies started with Configuration Management as their main way of building a platform for the developers, and the coupling to the Configuration Management tool became too complicated to be worth "untangling" in the short-term or even mid-term.

-Puppet is a configuration management and infrastructure automation tool used to define and enforce a desired state across fleets of servers.
-It is commonly chosen to standardize system configuration, reduce drift, and make infrastructure changes repeatable at scale.
+Puppet is a configuration management and infrastructure automation tool used to define, apply, and continuously enforce a desired state across large fleets of servers.
+It is commonly adopted to standardize builds, reduce configuration drift, and implement governed change workflows across environments.

-Puppet is typically a good fit for organizations managing many persistent servers across multiple environments and datacenters, especially where configuration drift and compliance controls are recurring concerns.
-Trade-offs include learning curve for the DSL and module design patterns, and the operational overhead of running Puppet infrastructure compared to simpler agentless approaches.
+Puppet is typically a good choice when many persistent servers must remain continuously aligned to a defined baseline across multiple environments or datacenters.
+Trade-offs include the learning curve of the Puppet DSL and module conventions, plus the operational overhead of running Puppet infrastructure compared to simpler agentless approaches.

-Our experience with Puppet helped us establish repeatable configuration patterns, delivery workflows, and governance controls that clients used to standardize server builds and roll out infrastructure changes safely across environments.
+Our experience with Puppet helped us establish repeatable configuration patterns, safer delivery workflows, and pragmatic governance so clients could standardize server provisioning and enforce a consistent desired state across large, mixed-environment fleets.

 Some of the things we did include:

-This experience helped us accumulate significant knowledge across multiple Puppet use-cases—multi-environment delivery, scale and performance tuning, and day-2 operations—and enables us to deliver high-quality Puppet setups that are maintainable, testable, and reliable for clients.
+This experience helped us accumulate significant knowledge across Puppet delivery models—module and data design, multi-environment workflows, scale/performance tuning, and day-2 operations—and enables us to deliver high-quality Puppet setups that are maintainable, testable, and reliable for clients.

 Some of the things we can help you do with Puppet include: